ToxicFrog/doom-mods/gzap/doc/protocol.md

 This may be expanded with other uses in the future but for now it's just a way of telling the client when the game is won.

+#### `AP-DEATH { reason }`

+Tells the client that the player has died, so that it can send deathlink messages to the rest of the game (if deathlink is enabled). `reason` is a string describing the cause of death.

 #### `AP-XOFF {}`

 Sent when Doom is shutting down to indicate that the connection is closing and